 The penitent thief says, “Don’t you fear God, since we are under the same sentence?
 We are punished justly for we are getting what our deeds deserve.
 But this man has done nothing wrong.”
 Then he said, “Jesus remember me when you come into your kingdom.”

-When using it, I would:
+When using it:

-1. Draw the three crosses.
+1. I would draw the three crosses.

 2. I would ask what was true of the two thieves.
 Then I would fill in the boxes above their heads.
+The two criminals are guilty.
+Since the wages of sin is death (Romans 3:23), then they and we all deserve death.

 3. I would ask what was true of Jesus.
 Then I would fill in the box above his head.
 Notice it says “Righteous” not “Innocent.”
 There is a difference.
+Innocent would indicate that Jesus never sinned.
+While righteous indicates Jesus actively obeyed the Father.

 4. I would ask, “So, how does the thief get to be in paradise?”
 Then I draw the line from the thief to Jesus.
 And then the line from Jesus to the thief.
+The guilt and death that we deserve is placed on Jesus at the cross.
+And his righteousness and eternal life is given to us.

-Theologians call this double imputation.
-Our sin is placed on Christ and his righteousness is placed on us.
 God made him who knew no sin be sin for us that we might become the righteousness of God (2 Corinthians 5:21).
 What a great truth!

-This illustration comes from The Disciple-Making Parent.
+This illustration comes from The Disciple-Making Parent page 78.

 Want your children to follow Christ as adults?
 Up to 50% of young people walk away.
 Check out The Disciple-Making Parent.
 And for a free audiobook with your purchase, simply email us.